Introduction

 Multi-Cloud and Hybrid Cloud Networking (MCN): Flexibility at the Cost of Stability

-Furthermore, Cloud-Native Network Functions (CNFs) built on distributed, containerized microservices architectures are increasingly replacing traditional VM-based virtualized network functions (VNFs).
+Furthermore, Cloud-Native Network Functions (CNFs) built on distributed, containerized microservices architectures are increasingly replacing traditional VM-based virtualized network functions (VNFs) in MCN solutions.
 This means that instead of having all the functionality required to support a virtual router or other network device running entirely within a VM, the set of microservices needed to complete a network function may be distributed across containers running at multiple cloud and edge locations.
 Although CNFs offer modularity, and move some data and processing to the edge to improve response times and reduce bandwidth usage, network hops between cloud and edge environments also go up, adding latency and jitter

 5G-Advanced: New Benefits, Same Old Problems?